Night is falling as the old cowboy coder pauses his story to stoke the flickering campfire. You lean in slightly, eager to hear more.

-Sitting in a single cramped caveman position all day causes your muscles to atrophy and shorten, reducing range of motion and leading to all sorts of imbalances and nerve impingements.
+Sitting in a single cramped caveman position all day causes your muscles to atrophy and shorten, reducing range of motion and leading to all sorts of imbalances and nerve impingement.

-I started doing some basic stretching first thing after getting out of bed, and then periodically throughout the day, whenever I felt tense.
+I started doing some basic stretching first thing in the morning, and then periodically throughout the day, whenever I felt tense.